Roy DeMeo: Gemini Method

 Following dismemberment, the body parts would then be put into bags, placed in cardboard boxes and sent to the Fountain Avenue landfill in Brooklyn.
-So many tons of garbage were dropped each day at the dump that it would be nearly impossible for the bodies to be discovered.
+So many tons of garbage were dropped each day at the landfill that it would be nearly impossible for the bodies to be discovered.
 During the initial stages of an early 1980s investigation targeting the DeMeo crew, a plan by authorities to excavate sections of the dump to locate remains was aborted when it was deemed too costly and unlikely to locate any meaningful evidence.
-The landfill, opposite the Starrett City Apartment Complex on Pennsylvania Avenue in the East New York section of Brooklyn, was closed in 1985 and capped over since.
-All signs and odors that suggest that a landfill had existed are gone, because the area was replaced by parkland.
+The landfill, opposite the Starrett City Apartment Complex in East New York, was closed in 1985, capped over and converted into parkland.

 Some victims were killed in other ways for varying reasons.
 At times, suspected informants or those who committed an act of disrespect against a member of the crew or their superiors had their bodies left in the streets to serve as a message and warning.
 There were also occasions where it would not be possible to lure the intended victim into the Gemini Lounge, in which case other locations would have to be used.
 A cabin cruiser owned by Richard DiNome was used on at least one occasion to dispose of remains at sea.

 Further criminal career

 In the latter half of 1975, DeMeo became a silent partner in a peep show and prostitution establishment in Bricktown, New Jersey, after the owner of the business became unable to pay his loansharking debts.
 DeMeo also began dealing in bestiality and child pornography, which he sold to his New Jersey establishment as well as connections in Rhode Island.
-When Gaggi found out about DeMeo's involvement in such taboo films, he demanded that DeMeo stop under the threat of death.
+When Gaggi found out about DeMeo's involvement in such taboo material, he demanded that DeMeo stop under the threat of death.
 However, DeMeo defied Gaggi and continued the practice.
 Gaggi did not retaliate, and, according to his nephew Dominick Montiglio, the subject was never mentioned again as long as DeMeo continued making payments to Gaggi.

-DeMeo also dealt in narcotics despite the Gambino family strictly forbidding such activity; he financed a major operation importing Colombian marijuana, which was unloaded from an offshore freighter and sold at various auto shops in Canarsie, and also sold cocaine out of the Gemini Lounge.
+DeMeo also dealt in narcotics despite the Gambino family strictly forbidding such activity; he financed a major operation importing Colombian cannabis, which was unloaded from an offshore freighter and sold at various auto shops in Canarsie, and also sold cocaine out of the Gemini Lounge.

 As 1975 drew to a close, DeMeo was the subject of Internal Revenue Service (IRS) investigations into his income.
 Months earlier, DeMeo's credit union had been pushed into insolvency as a result of the plundering of its finances by DeMeo and his crew; DeMeo quit the credit union as a result.
 Before an indictment could be handed down against him, DeMeo utilized false affidavits from businesses owned by friends and acquaintances claiming he was on their payrolls as an employee.
 These affidavits served to account for some of his income, allowing him to reach a settlement with the IRS.